 We are exposed to market risk related to changes in interest rates.
 Our investments are considered cash equivalents and primarily consist of money market mutual funds.
-As of December 31, 2016, we had cash and cash equivalents of \$10.1 million.
+As of December 31, 2017, we had cash and cash equivalents of \$16.6 million.
 The carrying amount of our cash and cash equivalents reasonably approximates fair value, due to the fact that we can redeem such investment freely.
 The primary objectives of our investment activities are the preservation of capital, the fulfillment of liquidity needs and the fiduciary control of cash and investments.
 We do not enter into investments for trading or speculative purposes.
 Our investments are exposed to market risk due to a fluctuation in interest rates, which may affect our interest income and the fair market value of our investments.
 Due to the short-term nature of our investment portfolio, we do not expect our operating results or cash flows to be materially affected by a sudden change in market interest rates.

-As of December 31, 2016, we have long-term debts, in aggregate of \$50.0 million, including current portion of long-term debts.
-Our \$45.0 million Term Loan accrues interest at LIBOR (with a floor of 0.5%) plus 10.5% per annum, payable in cash, plus an additional 1.0% per annum payable, at Fluent's election, in-kind or in cash.
-Interest under the Term Loan is payable monthly, including monthly compounding of PIK interest.
-In addition, we also have long-term Promissory Notes of \$10.0 million in total with a rate of interest of 10% per annum, which interest is capitalized monthly by adding to the outstanding principal amount of such Promissory Notes.
+As of December 31, 2017, we have the principal amount of long-term debt, plus PIK interest, in the aggregate of \$66.7 million, including current portion of long-term debt.
+Our Term Loans accrue interest at LIBOR (with a floor of 0.5%) plus 10.5% per annum, payable in cash, plus an additional 1.0% per annum payable, at Fluent's election, in-kind or in cash.
+Interest under the Term Loans is payable monthly, including monthly compounding of PIK interest.
+Our Promissory Notes have a rate of interest of 10% per annum, which interest is capitalized monthly by adding to the outstanding principal amount of such Promissory Notes.
 The fair value of our debt will generally fluctuate with movements of interest rates, increasing in periods of declining rates of interest and declining in periods of increasing rates of interest.

-A hypothetical 10% increase in interest rates relative to our current interest rates would not have a material impact on the fair value of all of our outstanding long-term debts, net.
-Changes in interest rates would, however, affect operating results and cash flows, because of the variable rate nature of the Term Loan.
-A hypothetical 10% increase or decrease in overall interest rates as of December 31, 2016 would result in an impact to interest expense for 2017 by \$0.5 million.
+A hypothetical 10% increase in interest rates relative to our current interest rates would not have a material impact on the fair value of our outstanding longterm debt, net.
+Changes in interest rates would, however, affect operating results and cash flows, because of the variable rate nature of the Term Loans.
+A hypothetical 10% increase or decrease in overall interest rates as of December 31, 2017 would result in an impact to interest expense for the next twelve months by \$0.8 million.